 After thoroughly enjoying my first sourdough discard crackers last week with the help of a recipe by Milk and Pop.
 I decided to use similar parameters while making a savory version.
 Now that I’m two batches in I can confidently say that I will continue baking this style of cracker rather than the common technique of mixing oil and spices into discard and baking almost paper thin crackers.
 By splitting recipe formulation into choosing a puree for initial moisture, water or milk, which spices to mix in, and a combination of flours.
 This recipe can be adapted to any flavor profile that you fancy when you have some sourdough starter discard to use up.

 Recipe: Roasted Garlic and Herb Discard Crackers

-Makes 42 crackers (feel free to half this recipe)
+Makes 42 crackers (feel free to halve this recipe)

 1 cup un-fed sourdough starter discard

 1 tsp salt